VirgilSecurity/virgil-pythia-go/README.md

 #### Verify Breach-Proof Password

-Use this flow when a user already has his or her own breach-proof password in your database.
+Use this flow on Server side when a user already has his or her own breach-proof password in your database.
 You will have to pass his or her password into an `VerifyBreachProofPassword` function:

 ```go
 //get user's Breach-proof password parameters from your users DB